Banámichi: Geography

-Banámichi is approximately 135 miles (217 km) south of Bisbee, Arizona by road.
+Banámichi is approximately 135 miles (217 km) south of Bisbee, Arizona, U.S., by road.
 The town lies on the east side of the Sonora River which defines the region.
 Much of the land above the river is mountainous and soils are poor.
 Land along the river bottom is generally more productive, producing alfalfa, fruit trees and small cash crops.
 There are still pine and oak trees in higher elevations, and some logging is carried out.
-The area still has wild life such as mule deer, big horn sheep, white tailed deer, bobcats, opossums, mourning dove, wild turkey, and quail.
+The area still has wildlife such as mule deer, big horn sheep, white tailed deer, bobcats, opossums, mourning dove, wild turkey, and quail.
 Mountain lion and Jaguar sightings have been reported in the higher elevations.

 Education and health care

 Banámichi has the only middle-level school in the region, serving an area from the localities of Mazocahui to Arizpe.
 There is no hospital and the population is served by a public health clinic.

 Communications

 A state highway (Son 089) links the municipality with the state capital, Hermosillo to the south and the cities of Arizpe and Cananea to the north.
 There is an undeveloped air strip for small planes.
 Telecommunication services available are Telmex voice services, high speed ADSL internet and Telcel cellular services.